-If bird are coming and going how do I count them?
+If birds are coming and going, how do I count them?

 We want to know the actual number of birds not the number of visits.
 Record only the highest number of individual birds of each species that you see together at any one time.
 For example, three magpies might pop into the garden, head next door and then two come back again – that is three birds, not five.

-How do I submit a checklist if I am counting with a group?
+How do I submit a count if I am counting with a group?

-If you are counting in a group please only submit one checklist per group.
+If you are counting in a group please only submit one count per group.
 There will be an option on the website form and on the app for you to let us know how many people were in your group counting at that particular time.
-If members of your group then decide to do another count by themselves at a different time, we would like them to submit checklists for any additional counts.
+If members of your group then decide to do another count by themselves at a different time, then they can submit those counts separately.